A Tensor Network Framework for Lindbladian Spectra and Steady States: Constructing the Krylov subspace

 To get more insights into which spectral regions decay more slowly than for a real-time evolution, we can characterize each $\lambda_k$ by $\lambda_k = \vert \lambda_k \vert \mathrm e^{\mathrm i\phi_k}$, yielding

 Fixing a value of $\alpha$, eigenvalues whose decay is the same as for $\alpha=0$ satisfy $\cos(\alpha-\phi_k)=\cos(\phi_k)$, which shows that eigenvalues having $\phi_k<\alpha/2+\pi$ are enhanced (i.e. feature lower damping rate $\xi_k< -\mathrm{Re}(\lambda_k)$), while $\phi_k>\alpha/2+\pi$ are suppressed.
 Consequently, for positive $\alpha$, eigenvalues with $\mathrm{Im}(\lambda_k)\geq0$ are enhanced.
-This means that the time-evolved states with positive angle $\alpha$ feature higher weight on the upper half plane than real-time evolved states ($\alpha=0$), where the damping of a mode is dictated by $\mathrm{Re}(\lambda_k)$, which is also the projection of the eigenvalue onto the real axis. \cref{eq:app:rotate:projection:axis} implies that this picture is slightly changed for the complex contours, and the projection axis has to be rotated by the angle $\alpha$, as shown schematically in \cref{fig:complex:contour}. \cref{suppmat:eq:damping} also reveals that if $\phi_k<\frac{\pi}{2}+\alpha$, this mode gets a positive exponent in the time evolution.
-Additionally, quickly decaying modes are more enhanced due to the linear dependence of $\xi_k$ on $\mathrm{Re}(\lambda_k)$.
-Both these effects make the numerics highly unstable at big values of $\alpha$.
-To mitigate these problems, we choose
+This means that the time-evolved states with positive angle $\alpha$ feature higher weight on the upper half plane than real-time evolved states ($\alpha=0$), where the damping of a mode is dictated by $\mathrm{Re}(\lambda_k)$, which is also the projection of the eigenvalue onto the real axis. \cref{eq:app:rotate:projection:axis} implies that this picture is slightly changed for the complex contours, and the projection axis has to be rotated by the angle $\alpha$, as shown schematically in \cref{fig:complex:contour}.